numerica-ideas/community/kubernetes/microservice-deployment-kubernetes-gitlab-helm/README.md

 - **before_script** : This step defines the commands to be executed before the main script is executed.
 In this case, there are three commands executed.
 First, we move to the "helm" directory which contains the Helm files.
 Next, we use the `kubectl config get-contexts` command to display the list of available Kubernetes contexts.
 Finally, we use the `kubectl config use-context` command to select the Kubernetes context to use for the deployment which is the one of our agent.

 - **script** : This step defines the commands to be executed for the deployment of the application.
 In this case, we install two Helm charts from the "helm" directory.
 The charts are `frontend` and `backend` for the frontend and backend parts of the application respectively. we have added a variable `BACKEND_PUBLIC_ACCESS` who is the association of our public ip address and backend application port who is `30007`.
 It's important in order to be able to access at our application so you have to create it.
-You will see below mine but yours could be something like `13.216.28.12:30007`
+You will see below mine but yours could be something like `13.216.28.12:30007`.
+If you work locally use your local ip address

 <img width="563" alt="Capture d’écran 2023-03-23 162841" src="https://user-images.githubusercontent.com/70517765/227253306-78f4071a-b9d4-431d-9c03-0a23e747a5bd.png">